andrejms16/vpd_project/project_final/README.md

 ## Overview

 This project analyzes food waste trends in Europe using a comprehensive dataset that tracks per capita waste (in kilograms) across multiple sectors.
-The analysis spans three years (2020, 2021, 2022) and aims to identify patterns, trends, and insights to inform policy-making and waste reduction strategies.
+The analysis spans 2022 and aims to identify patterns, trends, and insights to inform policy-making and waste reduction strategies.

 ### Key Focus Areas:
 - **Categories of Food Waste**: